 As Associate Director of Collegiate Services, Kassi Ward, stated, “I feel that now, more than ever, young men need to have those unique connections with one another while being challenged to think critically and work on their own personal development as leaders both on and off-campus.”
 Sig Tau allows for that guidance and inspires the young men of Sig Tau through resources, education, and connection.

 Similarly, for Angie Sanders, Director of Finance & Human Resources, her passion for the students motivates her work.
 “We are all making a monumental difference that sometimes can’t be measured in metrics, it is personal.
-Seeing Sig Tau men become young leaders brings joy to the work I do every day” Angie stated.
+Seeing men become young leaders brings joy to the work I do every day,” Angie stated.

-The hard work and dedication of all of HQ Staff is also a reflection on its leader.
+The hard work and dedication of all the HQ Staff is also a reflection of its leader.
 In 2018, Sigma Tau Gamma once again made history as Vanessa Ryan was named Chief Executive Officer.
-Vanessa is only the second woman to lead an all-male national fraternity.
+Ryan is only the second woman to lead an all-male national fraternity.

 When announced, National President Jim Johnston, Carnegie Mellon, stated “Vanessa’s commitment to our members, volunteers, and staff is unwavering.
-As we approach our Centennial, I am excited about Sig Tau’s future.
 Vanessa is uniquely qualified to execute our strategic plan and advance our vision to build noble generations of men.”